-VOA will report the actions of terrorists (bombings, shootings, hostage takings) fully, accurately and dispassionately, as we would cover any other news story.
+VOA will report the actions of terrorists (bombings, shootings, hostage takings) fully, accurately and without taking sides, as we would cover any other news story.
 Wherever possible, we should also provide appropriate coverage of the victims, their injuries and their families.